County Budget Procedures

 The county auditor or CFO prepares the estimates for interest and debt redemption requirements and all other estimates which properly fall within the duties of their office (RCW 36.40.030).

 Practice Tip: Budget proposals are made up of estimates and predictions about the future that are often based on historical data and trends.
-Historical sales tax and property tax data can be obtained from the state Department of Revenue (DOR) website (sales taxes and property taxes) or the State Auditor's Office Financial Intelligence Tool (FIT).
+Historical sales tax and property tax data can be obtained from the state Department of Revenue (DOR) website or the State Auditor's Office Financial Intelligence Tool (FIT).
 To help with evaluating the data, GFOA provides guidance in the form of best practice articles such as Financial Forecasting in the Budget Preparation Process.

 All county officials notified of the budget request must file estimates of revenue and expenditures for their programs and/or departments within 30 days.